hamstergem/hamster/README.md

 end
 ```

-How is this even possible?
-It's possible because `IO#to_list`
-creates a lazy list whereby each line is only ever read and
+This is possible because `IO#to_list` creates a lazy list whereby each line is
-processed as needed, in effect converting it to the first
+only ever read and processed as needed, in effect converting it to the first
-example without all the syntactic, imperative, noise.
+example.

 See the API documentation for details on all [`List`][LIST-DOC] methods.